Federal Funding Accountability and Transparency Act of 2006 (FFATA)

 Federal Funding Accountability and Transparency Act of 2006 (FFATA), Public Law 109-282 Certification:

 The potential subrecipient applying for federal funding must comply with FFATA.
-In order to apply for federal funding with CVAD, the agency must have a DUNS number, register at www.SAM.gov and maintain an active registration, and when appropriate, must comply with Executive Compensation Reporting.
+In order to apply for federal funding with CVAD, the agency must have a unique entity identifier, a replacement for the DUNS number, and when appropriate, must comply with Executive Compensation Reporting.

 FFATA was signed on September 26, 2006, and requires the existence of a single searchable website, accessible by the public at no cost, that includes information about where and how federal funds are spent.
-This includes information on grants, subgrants, loans, awards, cooperative agreements and other forms of financial assistance funded with federal funds.
-Federal grant awards of $25,000 or more began being reported October 1, 2010.
+This includes information on grants, subgrants, loans, awards, cooperative agreements and other forms of financial assistance funded with federal funds of $30,000 or greater.
 State agencies that receive federal awards now report subgrant information for public access.

 Executive Compensation Reporting: FFATA now requires subrecipients of federal funds to report the names and total compensation of the most highly compensated executives (i.e., officers, managing partners, or any other employees in management positions) if they meet all of the following criteria: